 Formerly Head of Health and Research at the Kennel Club, Aimee provided bespoke advice to Kennel Club clients, and developed evidence-based canine health resources and engagement programmes for the public and professional.Aimee's experience at the Kennel Club included: development of the Health Team, active engagement and involvement with committees of the Kennel Club and British Veterinary Association (Canine Health Schemes); direct collaboration with international universities, and the Kennel Club Genetics Centre at the Animal Health Trust, and engagement with exciting external projects such as Vet Compass (RVC), and as a speaker at BSAVA Congress, as well as numerous publications and media engagements.
 Aimee was also involved in the initial development of the journal “Canine Genetics and Epidemiology,” and remains active as an editorial board member.

 When not working on the Harmonization of Genetic Testing for Dogs, Aimee spends her time walking her Pembroke Corgi, McDuff.

 Dave St. Louis – Communications Specialist – Canada

 Dave is a seasoned communicator with more than two decades of diverse experience in communications, public relations, and marketing.
-As a member of the DogWellNet Team, he helps develop and manage website content, produces DogWellNet Digest and IPFD's Annual Reports, and co-manages IPFD's social media accounts.
-In addition to being one of Mindy the Golden Doodle's favourite humans, Dave maintains a small menagerie of more exotic critters, including chameleons, birds, tropical frogs, and a horse.
+As a member of the IPFD/DogWellNet Team since 2014, he helps develop and manage website content, produces DogWellNet Digest and IPFD's Annual Reports, coordinates logistics for Virtual Meetings, and manages IPFD's social media accounts.

 Robert Simons – Provisionists – Web Management